 What to look for in a video light?

-How do you plan on using your light?
+How do you plan on using your led lights?
 If this is your first time, you might need to factor in several different lighting setups.
-You might be better off getting some smaller more efficient lights rather than one large light.
-In addition, some of the video lights are very specific in how they’re designed to be used.
+You might be better off getting some smaller more efficient led video light rather than one large light.
+In addition, some of the led video lights are very specific in how they’re designed to be used.
 Some are sharp and harsh while some have a really soft effect. therefore, it’s important to choose an led video light that matches your needs.

 Always check the luminance level

 Luminance is the intensity of the light and is mostly measured in nits.
-Therefore when getting the light, you should not be fooled by the number of LEDs in the light as some lights may have more but weaker LEDs
+Therefore when getting the light, you should not be fooled by the number of LED lights in the light as some lights may have more but weaker LEDs

-The CRI is a measurement of how accurate does the light produces color.
+The CRI is a measurement of how accurate the light produces colour.
 The higher the index the better.
-However, if you’re new at it, you should choose a light with the CRI index greater than 85
+However, if you’re new at it, you should choose a light with a CRI index greater than 85

-The two most common types of color temperatures found in video lights are daylight at 5600 kelvin which is designed to match the sun and tungsten at 3200 kelvin which is perfect for warm lighting looks.
+The two most common types of color temperatures found in a led video light are daylight at 5600 kelvin which is designed to match the sun (natural light) and tungsten at 3200 kelvin which is perfect for warm lighting looks.

-The tungsten bulb can be used to produce even warmer colors and is used to portray sunset/sunlight while daylight can produce a colder temperature to represent a cold or foggy day.
-But you should ask yourself first on what light you are going use the most.
-If the answer is both then you should take a look at blights which can produce both the color.
+The tungsten bulb can be used to produce even warmer colours for video lighting and is used to portray sunset/sunlight while daylight can produce a colder temperature to represent a cold or foggy day.
+But you should ask yourself first what light you are going to use the most.
+If the answer is both then you should take a look at blights that can produce both colours.
 However, the downside of using lights is that it’ll produce only 50% output as it has had tungsten and half daylight LEDs.

 This is one of the most overlooked aspects when it comes to buying a light, but it is the first thing that you should have in mind.
 Beam angle refers to the angle at which light is emitted from a fixed position.
 Most video lights with an angle of 25-50 degrees will produce a nice and narrow spot whereas a beam angle of 120-180 degrees will be able to fill up entire spaces with light